BAK2K3/hard-drivers/README.md

 ---

-## Features
+## Scope

-Based on the research undertaken in the Strategy plane, and the conditions of satisfaction, the following features were considered for implementation:
+Based on the research completed in the Strategy plane, i.e the User Stories and Conditions of Satisfaction (i.e the _"why"_), the requirements were split into Non-Functional and Functional Requirements.
+The Non-Functional Requirements describe the overall intended goals of the project (the _'what'_), and the Functional Requirements details how these are going to be achieved (the _"how"_)

+### Non-Functional Requirements

 * **Encourage and Allow User Engagement**
     * Every page must allow a user to engage with the business.